svalenti52/Digital_Dice/README.md

     unit square form a quadrilateral that is concave?
 We are here taking the property of "concavity" to mean non-convex.
 The quadrilateral is concave if it is possible to contain one of points in the interior of a triangle formed by connecting the other three points.
+The programs use the convex_hull function of the Boost Geometry library.

+    Associated files: sylvester.cpp and sylvester1.cpp.

 Chapter 1.
 The Clumsy Dishwasher Problem <br>